-

 Laura Ross

-Health Educator: Peer Health and The Zone
+Health Educator: Peer Health

 Laura has a B.S. in Health Science from Long Beach State and earned her Masters in Public Health from Cal State Fullerton.
 Laura has achieved many years of experience working in diverse public health organizations including non-profit and private sectors, secondary high school, and higher education.
 She is passionate about growing young adults and supporting them in making healthier choices.
 Laura has spent the majority of her career serving in the topic area of Alcohol and Other Drugs and training others on evidence-based, harm reduction programs.
 Laura loves spending time hiking with her kids and watching sunsets.